MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 3. Once the job is completed, the agent discards the job-specific OAuth token and goes back to checking if there is a new job request using the listener OAuth token.

 The payload of the messages exchanged between the agent and Azure Pipelines/TFS are secured using asymmetric encryption.
 Each agent has a public-private key pair, and the public key is exchanged with the server during registration.
 The server uses the public key to encrypt the payload of the job before sending it to the agent.
 The agent decrypts the job content using its private key.
-This is how secrets stored in build pipelines, release pipelines, or variable groups are secured as they are exchanged with the agent.
+This is how secrets stored in pipelines or variable groups are secured as they are exchanged with the agent.

 ::: moniker-end